Exodion/Landing-Page/README.md

 - /css/styles.css

 ## Acknowledgements
-Thanks you Udacity for this interesting project!
+Thank you Udacity for this interesting project!